lfrank01/Engineering_4_Notebook/README.md

 ### Assignment Description

-The quadratic solver asignment required code to be designed that could calculate the roots of a quadratic function (ax^2 + bx +c) when given user input for a, b, and c.
+The quadratic solver assignment required code to be designed that could calculate the roots of a quadratic function (ax^2 + bx +c) when given user input for a, b, and c.
-Some alebra had to be recalled to remember how to calculate the discriminant ((-b +/- sqrt(b^2-4ac))/2a), and for the spicy section of the assignment, the greatest challenge was to write code that could print out the function in vertex form, as it was initially hard to algebraically convert from standard to vertex form.
-This assignemnt taught valuble lessons of how to represent algebraic equations in a coding environment.
+Some algebra had to be recalled to remember how to calculate the discriminant ((-b +/- sqrt(b^2-4ac))/2a), and for the spicy section of the assignment, the greatest challenge was to write code that could print out the function in vertex form, as it was initially hard to algebraically convert from standard to vertex form.
+This assignment taught valuable lessons on how to represent algebraic equations in a coding environment.

 ### Evidence